Azure/autorest.powershell/docs/directives.md

 ```

 ### Argument Completers
 For parameters, you can declare argument completers that will allow you to tab through the values when entering that parameter interactively.
-This allows you to declare a PowerShell script that will run to get the values for the completer.
-For example:
+This allows you to declare a PowerShell script that will run to produce the possible values for that parameter.
 ```yaml $false
 # The script should return a list of values.
 directive: